 Dr. Blyton’s love for KHSSL, Inc. has not diminished since his retirement.
 The Blyton Scholarship Fund which he initiated enables outstanding seniors at KHSSL, Inc. schools to attend college.
 Dr. Blyton’s many years of service to forensics in Kentucky, as well as the nation, are immeasurable.
 For over five decades, Dr. Gifford Blyton was a beacon of leadership for thousands of forensic students and teachers.

 The Blyton Scholarshihp initiated by former KHSSL, Inc. Director Gifford Blyton, are cash award(s) presented to two or more KHSSL, Inc. seniors on the basis of financial need and potential for success at a college or university of their choice.
-The amount of the scholarships will depend in part on the proceeds from the Blyton Scholarship Tournament on 30 January.
+The amount of the scholarships will be set by the Board of Directors.

 The recipients must have participated in KHSSL, Inc. activities for at least two years and must be seniors in high school.
 The scholarships will be awarded to at least two students — one male and one female — without regard to race, religion, sexual orientation, political affiliation, or physical handicaps.
 The awards must be used solely for helping students begin their advanced educational careers.